sparkfabrik/company-playbook/content/guides/product-requirements-template.md

 > Acceptance criterias

 1. Display statement balance upon authentication. *Say for example $1560*
 2. Display total balance.
 For example $3560.
-Here the balance due from the current period is $2560 and past balance due is $2000.
+Here the balance due from the current period is $2560 and the past balance due is $2000.
 3. Show **Minimum payment due.** For example $140
 4. Show **Payment due date.** For example May 16th of the current month
-5. Show error message if service not responding or timeout.
-For example ‘Sorry, something went wrong with the service.
-Please try again.’
+5. Show an error message if the service is not responding or times out.
+For example `Sorry, something went wrong with the service.
+Please try again.`

 > If you want to know more about this subject https://agileforgrowth.com/blog/acceptance-criteria-checklist)

 ## User interactions and design

-Add here any mockup, diagrams, visual designs that can help to understand better the feature.
+Add here any mockups, diagrams, or visual designs that can help to understand better the feature.

 Example: